 We are very excited about high school students.
 They tend to be uninhibitedly imaginative and strongly inclined to help people.
 They are also at an ideal age to challenge the world and imagine how things could be different.
 The PSU Innovation Challenge Competition is designed to excite both their creativity and goodwill.

 This challenge is uniquely student-driven.
-High school teams are paired with two or more PSU student mentors – at least one from the Maseeh College of Engineering and Computer Science and one from PSU’s pre-health program.
+High school teams are paired with two or more PSU student mentors – at least one from the Maseeh College of Engineering and Computer Science and another form another discipline.
 Mentors help the students conduct fieldwork for idea discovery, identify a problem that can be solved through design, and then refine their solution by applying the engineering design process.
 Teams present their final projects at a final event before a panel of judges.

-This year, eight high school student teams were invited to identify a specific way in which older people can better manage their daily lives.
-The competition’s theme was “Technology for Aging Generations.”
-The teams represent a diverse student population from Portland public and alternative high schools:
+This year, eight high school student teams are invited to identify a specific way in which we can use technology to improve urban life.
+The competition’s theme is “Smart Cities: Making Our Urban Communities Safer, Healthier and Happier.”
+The teams represent a diverse student population from public and private high schools in the Portland-area.